Last updated: March 22, 2022

-Brunswick collects and processes personal information for legitimate business purposes in order to, for example, process warranty information, communicate with existing customers about products and services, and/or address concerns related to purchased products or services.
+Brunswick collects and processes personal information for legitimate business purposes.
 We collect your personal information, for example, when you:

 - Browse our websites;

 - Use our apps;

 - Purchase a product or sign-up for a mailing list;

 - Become a member of our club(s) or reserve a boat;